Winternight trilogy

 The Winternight trilogy is a series of adult historical fantasy novels written by American author Katherine Arden.
 The trilogy consists of The Bear and the Nightingale (2017), The Girl in the Tower (2017), and The Winter of the Witch (2019).
-At the beginning, the story takes place in a medieval Russian village.
-Vasilisa "Vasya" Petrovna has received a spiritual gift, using it to see the fantastical creatures that inhabit her village.
-This leads her to a conflict with the Orthodox Church who becomes convinced that she is a witch.
+The story surrounds Vasilisa "Vasya" Petrovna, a girl who has inherited a spiritual gift to see and speak with the fantastical creatures that inhabit her medieval Russian village.
+This leads her to a conflict with a priest of the Orthodox Church who becomes convinced that she is a witch.
+Vasya's talents also attract the favour and ire of the enigmatic frost-demon Morozko and his sinister brother Medved.

 Development and publication

 Arden says she drew inspiration for the series from Russian folklore.
 She has a degree in Russian and had lived in Moscow before moving to Hawaii.
 In October 2014, Del Rey acquired the rights for the first book, The Bear and the Nightingale, which was published on January 10, 2017.
 It is Arden's debut book.
 Its follow-up, The Girl in the Tower, was released on December 5, 2017.
 The final book in the series, The Winter of the Witch, was released on January 8, 2019.